NetLogo/SimpleR-Extension/README.md

 ## Transitioning from the old R extension

-Most all of the functionality from the old R extension remains in simpleR, though much of the specifics of how data is passed between NetLogo and R has been changed.
+Most all of the functionality from the old R extension remains in SimpleR, though much of the specifics of how data is passed between NetLogo and R has been changed.

-For example, `simpleR:runresult` can be used instead of the old `r:get`, but the two handle dataframes differently.
+For example, `sr:runresult` can be used instead of the old `r:get`, but the two handle dataframes differently.
-`simpleR:set` can replace `r:put`, but note that `simpleR:set` does not automatically convert lists of similar types into vectors.
+`sr:set` can replace `r:put`, but note that `sr:set` does not automatically convert lists of similar types into vectors.
 Use the R function `unlist()` to do so manually.
-`simpleR:run` should be able to be a drop-in replacement for `r:eval`, though there is no counterpart for the experimental primitive `r:__evaldirect`.
+`sr:run` should be able to be a drop-in replacement for `r:eval`, though there is no counterpart for the experimental primitive `r:__evaldirect`.
-To clear the R environment, call `simpleR:setup` instead of `r:clear` or `r:clearLocal`.
+To clear the R environment, call `sr:setup` instead of `r:clear` or `r:clearLocal`.

 Displaying a plot in a window is not supported, but plotting to image devices is.
-See the `simpleR:run` documentation or the `plotting.nlogo` demo file.
+See the `sr:run` documentation or the `plotting.nlogo` demo file.

 There are no longer the same convenience methods to easily convert NetLogo variables into helpful R data structures.
 Perhaps this can be an area of improvement in the future.